jscrui/ratherlabs-challenge/README.md

 * Withdrawal of funds, emergency withdrawals, and harvesting of rewards.
 * The owner has the authority to change the addresses of the router, MasterChef, and MasterChefV2.

-## Contributing

-## License

-Feel free to customize this structure to fit your specific needs.
-And if you have any additional questions or need further assistance, just let me know!